History of the Lord Mayor’s Show

 The State Coach is over 250 years old, and the pikemen who guard it are almost as old as the Show.
 Today you will see the City’s businesses, Livery Companies, charities, Her Majesty’s Forces, the City Police and Londoners from all walks of life come together to enjoy a splendid celebration of the City’s ancient power and prosperity, just as they did in the middle ages.

 * It's worth mentioning that England was essentially a Norman colony at the time.
-The real Angevin capital was in Anjou and the war was between the northern and southern Kings of France.
-John did very badly, lost almost all of his French kingdom and ended up, briefly, something much more like the King of England.
-This and the concessions that he made on the way, turned out to be some of the most important building blocks of Britain (and London).
+The real capital was in Anjou and the war was between the northern and southern parts of France.
+John did very badly, lost almost all of his French territories and ended up, briefly, something much more like the King of England.
+This, and the concessions that he made on the way, turned out to be some of the most important foundations of Britain (and London).